 Sierra is a freelance illustrator based in Pittsburgh, PA.

-Textures are an important feature in my digital designs, and I draw inspiration from my surroundings.
-My young daughters are also a major influence on my design choices.
-I study their reactions to certain illustrations- what they're drawn to and which details are most memorable- and I try to incorporate those into my own designs.
-From fabrics to animal fur and wood floors, I find that those extra details add another layer of dimension to my work.
-In addition, the story's subject matter can dictate my direction when it comes to illustrating.
-Some topics lend themselves to soft watercolor, others to vivid, dynamic digital designs.
+"My young daughters are a major influence on my design choices.
+I study their reactions to certain illustrations- what they're drawn to, and which details are most memorable to them- and I try to incorporate those into my own designs.
+From fabrics to animal fur and wood floors, I find those extra details add another fun layer of dimension to my work."

 Keep up to date with Sierra's latest work on her Facebook and Instagram pages.